m-salewski/climate_data_takehome_test/README.md

 All analyses use only Pandas; visualizations use Matplotlib.
 These should run with most recent version of Pandas and Matplotlib.

-All CSVs should be placed in a directory named "data"
+All CSVs should be placed in a directory named "data"; not included in the repository.

 ## EDA